 - Baste – basting is a loose and easy stitch that is used to join two or more pieces of fabric together.

 - Clean finishing – if you tuck under the edge of the fabric and stitch, you will be clean finishing.
 It is the process of creating a clean line.

-- Directional stitching – if you see this term in a pattern guide, it means that stitching must be conducted in a particular direction.
-If you see this instruction, make sure you follow it.
+- Directional stitching – if you see this term in a pattern guide, it means the stitching must be conducted in a particular direction.
+If you encounter this instruction, make sure you follow it.
 Deviate at your peril!
-You may find that the pattern shape distorts if you don’t!
+You may find the pattern shape distorts if you don’t!

 - Ease – when you are making clothing, you need to be aware of easing.
-This is essentially an allowance that should be added to all core body measurements (bust, waist and hips) to ensure that the item will fit, after all it is better to make an item slightly too big rather than one too small!
+This is essentially an allowance that should be added to all core body measurements (bust, waist and hips) to ensure the item will fit.
+It is better to make an item slightly too big rather than one too small!

-- Edge stitching – this type of stitch appears as a row on the edge of the fabric and typically it involves using a thread the exact colour as the fabric.
+- Edge stitching – this type of stitch appears as a row on the edge of the fabric.
+It will typically involve using a thread the exact colour as the fabric.

-- Finger pressing – if you don’t have an iron handy but need to open your seam allowance, you will need to finger-press.
-That’s really all it is – opening the seam allowance with your thumbs!
+- Finger pressing – if you don’t have an iron to hand, but need to open your seam allowance, you will need to finger-press.
+That’s all it is – opening the seam allowance with your thumbs!

 - Grading – it’s important to produce a precise seam allowance; you don’t want to create unnecessary bulk.
 Grading is the process of trimming the allowance to a smaller width.